JOHN W. MCCORMACK POST OFFICE AND COURTHOUSE BOSTON, MA

 PROJECT SUMMARY

 The restoration project on this historic landmark is serving as a National Model for the integration of Historic Preservation.
-This work will consist of repairing and repoint the large scale granite masonry, masonry joints and large scale terra-cotta panels installed on the building exterior.
+This work consisted of repairing and repointing the large scale granite masonry, masonry joints and large scale terracotta panels installed on the building exterior.